tumpio/searchbuttonsbar/README.md

 - The search toolbar is customizable which allows to add and remove toolbar items.
 - Option to select which engines are displayed in the toolbar.

-This add-on was requested by the Pale Moon community.

-## TODO:
-- Option to select which engines are displayed in the toolbar.

 ## Notes
 If you like my work, please consider to contribute.
 Thank you!